 - part-funding the 'Traveline' telephone enquiry service

-- publishing comprehensive timetable books and route maps
+- publishing comprehensive bus timetables and route maps online

 - maintaining the online journey planner and timetable finder database

 - funding and administering concessionary fares for disabled and elderly people, children and students